-The leaves are alternate, elliptical with long pointed tips and a notched (slightly cordate) base leading to a short stalk.
-The margins are usually doubly saw-toothed, 2 to 4 inches long.
+The leaves are alternate, elliptical, 2 to 4 inches long, with long pointed tips and a notched (slightly cordate) base leading to a short stalk.
+The margins are usually doubly saw-toothed.
 The veins are prominent with a midvein and 9 to 13 distinct laterals on either side.
 The upper surface is shiny green, the underside paler with hair only on the leaf stalk.
 Fall color is bright yellow.

 Flowers: The tree is monoecious, that is with separate male and female flowers.
-Male flowers (staminate) occur in a cluster of 3 to 6 reddish-green aments (catkins), that appear on the twigs in the fall of the previous year and then elongate in the spring, up to 3 - 4 inches long, near the ends of twigs, in hanging clusters taking on a yellow-purple color.
+Male flowers (staminate) occur in a cluster of 3 to 6 reddish-green aments (catkins), that appear near the ends of the twigs in the fall of the previous year and then elongate in the spring (up to 3 - 4 inches long) into hanging clusters taking on a yellow-purple color.
 The individual flowers are only 1/8 inch long, are yellowish with 2 stamens, a 4-lobed calyx and are in groups of 3 and somewhat obscured by small bracts.
 Female flowers (pistillate) appear with the leaves and are reddish-green upright aments (catkins), about 3/4 to 1-1/4 inches long at maturity, back of the tip on the same twigs.
-They have an ovary, a pair of styles but no calyx or petals and occur in closely associated groups of 3 and are also obscured by bracts.
+They have an ovary, a pair of styles but no calyx or petals and occur on the ament in closely associated groups of 3; they are also obscured by bracts.
 Catkins are also referred to as 'aments'.

 Habitat: Sweet Birch grows in moist uplands with other hardwoods but will tolerate dry soils.
 It does best in rich slightly acidic well drained soil.